-Meetings or in another term, “Ceremonies” play an essential role in the agile framework.
+Meetings or rather term ceremonies, play an essential role in the Agile framework.
 The Agile framework in today’s world is called the Scrum Framework.
-Meetings give Agile or Scrum framework regularity and structure to it.
+Meetings give Agile or Scrum framework regularity and structure.
 In this framework, all meetings or ceremonies are required to continue the recurring process.
 This helps identify and solve hurdles in the process.
-Each meeting has its specific purpose and deadline, it helps improve the productive level of the team.
+Each meeting has its specific purpose and deadline, it helps improve the productivity level of the team.

 Difference between Waterfall and Agile